In 2018, the General Data Protection Regulation came into force. In 2020, we still see that many of our Magento 2 customers hardly comply with GDPR.

 The EU’s General Data Protection Regulation (GDPR) is an updated regulation in EU law on data protection and privacy for all individuals within the European Union.
-The expected regulation is to affect any online business even if it’s not located in one of the European countries.
+The expected regulation affects any online business even if it’s not located in one of the European countries.

-What should Magento store owner know about GDPR?
+What should you know about Magento 2 and GDPR?

 Within the EU’s General Data Protection Regulation, you need to: